antshiv/stateEstimation/README.md

-# State Estimation  - Library in C ( C-StateEstimator)
+# State Estimation Library in C ( C-StateEstimator)

-# State Estimation Library

 A lightweight C library for state estimation, focusing on attitude, position, and sensor fusion.
 This library provides implementations of common filtering algorithms including complementary and Kalman filters.